etchdroid/etchdroid-website/privacy.md

 We retain the collected data for up to **90 days**, after which it is automatically deleted.
 This retention period allows us to analyze issues and improve the App's stability.

-## Data Transfers

-We store and process your data within the European Union.
-We use Sentry, which processes and stores data within the EU, ensuring compliance with GDPR.
-If any data is transferred outside the EU, we ensure that appropriate safeguards are in place, such as Standard Contractual Clauses.

 ## Data Security

 We implement industry-standard security measures to protect your data from unauthorized access or